Category Archives: Belgian Royals

 Louise-Marie had nine siblings:

 In 1831, Prince Leopold of Saxe-Coburg-Saalfeld, uncle of both Queen Victoria and her husband Prince Albert, became the first King of the Belgians.
-Leopold’s first wife had been Princess Charlotte of Wales, the only child of King George IV of the United Kingdom, who would have become Queen if she had not tragically died due to childbirth complications.
-Leopold had to marry again to provide for the Belgian succession and his choice was Louise-Marie.
-She did not hide her distaste for this marriage which she called “a sacrifice for a very difficult future.”
+Leopold’s first wife had been Princess Charlotte of Wales, the only child of King George IV of the United Kingdom, who would have become Queen if she had not tragically died due to childbirth complications in 1817.
+Leopold needed to marry again to provide for the Belgian succession, and his choice was Louise-Marie.
+She did not hide her distaste for this marriage, which she called “a sacrifice for a very difficult future.”
 Leopold was 22 years older than Marie-Louise, had been a widower for 14 years, and was an austere Lutheran.
 After meeting Leopold at a dinner, Marie-Louise described Leopold as a cold and gloomy man who “is as indifferent as the man one passes on the street.”
 The marriage inspired French writer Alfred de Musset, a schoolmate of Marie-Louise’s brothers, to write the play Fantasio in which a princess is forced to marry a fat and ridiculous prince.

 Nevertheless, on August 9, 1832, the nearly 42-year-old Leopold married 20-year-old Louise-Marie at the Château de Compiègne, in France.
 Since Leopold was Protestant and Louise-Marie was Catholic, they had both a Catholic and a Protestant ceremony.
-Although Leopold remained Protestant, his children were raised as Catholics because the vast majority of Belgians were Catholic.
+Although Leopold remained Protestant, his children were raised as Catholics because the majority of Belgians were Catholic.

 Wedding of Louise-Marie d’Orléans and Leopold; Credit – Wikipedia